Azure/azure-data-lake-store-python/docs/source/index.rst

-A pure-python interface to the Azure Data-lake Storage system, providing pythonic file-system and file objects, seamless transition between Windows and POSIX remote paths, high-performance up- and down-loader and CLI commands.
+A pure-python interface to the Azure Data-lake Storage system, providing pythonic file-system and file objects, seamless transition between Windows and POSIX remote paths, high-performance up- and down-loader.

 This software is under active development and not yet recommended for general use.